leadership-run/www/README.md

 By combining both Human-Centric and Software-Centric approaches, we ensure that our solutions not only meet functional requirements but also provide an exceptional user experience.

+### Information, Newsletter, Blog, News

++ public org: softreck.com - CEO - strategy, businesss side of projects
++ news: researcher.pl - researcher - Near Future
++ private:
-+ Brand identity
+  + communication
-+ Needs Specification
+  + contracts
-+ Solutions Documentation
+  + platform
-+ Schema
+  + CFO

 ## Framework